barryclark/jekyll-now/_posts/2016-11-29-legal_document_cross_references.md

       --url 'http://api.innodatalabs.com/reference/my-file.htm' \
       --header 'user-key: <your_key>' \

-This call returns immediatly but **processing can take time!**.
+This call returns immediatly, but **processing can take time!**.

-This call returns the name of output file and the URL to get progress information :
+This call returns the name of output file and the URL to get progress information:

 	{"output_filename": "<output_file>", "progress_uri": "/reference/status/<task_id>"}